 One clue receives one guess at a time; if the guess is incorrect, the game moves to the next team for their turn.
 An easy way to warm up the party!

 Play a virtual holiday party edition of the classic group game, challenging your guests to determine how many holiday activities they’ve engaged in, things like kissing under the mistletoe, taking a sleigh ride and building a snowman.
 Keep track of everyone’s answers and offer a “lump of coal” prize for whoever’s list is the longest.

 12. Scavenger Hunt

 This age-old favorite gets a modern update for a virtual holiday party.
 Guests scour their homes for items that fulfill the list provided by the host.
-It sounds simple enough, but you can get as creative as you want with the rules — set time limits, require that each item be presented one at a time or make very specific guidelines for what to find and where to find it.
+It sounds simple enough, but you can get as creative as you want with the rules for a virtual scavenger hunt — set time limits, require that each item be presented one at a time or make very specific guidelines for what to find and where to find it.

 You can also go with a holiday-themed list to keep your revelers in the spirit.
 The first to return with each item gives their best booming, belly-deep “Ho!
 Ho!
 Ho!” to win each round.

 Trivia is a winner at any party, but there’s something extra-special about a rousing round of holiday trivia at your virtual holiday party.
 Gather a list of 20 questions from movies, stories, song lyrics, TV specials, winter activities — whatever comes to your imagination.
 It’s a fun way to explore the wide-ranging joys of the season.